nephio-project/docs/install-guide/demo-vagrant-windows.md

 `config.vm.network "private_network", ip: "192.168.50.4", virtualbox__intnet: true`

 But the easiest way is to force the port-forwarding in the common way (as shown before):

 `vagrant ssh -- -L 7007:localhost:7007 -L 3000:172.18.0.200:3000`

-Tests were done on:
+## Tests were done on:

 Laptop 1: Windows 11 i7-10750H (16 T) 32GB ram (8VCPU 32GB)

 Laptop 2: Windows 10 i5-7200U (4T) 24GB ram (4VCPU 16RAM)

+## Notes

-Note: for low end machines(less then 8T32GB) you need to alter the Vagrant file.
+**Warning**: for low end machines(less then 8T32GB) you need to alter the Vagrant file.
 This is not recommended!

-In the Vagrant file there are _CPUS_ _RAM_ parameters in `config.vm.provider`.
+- In the Vagrant file "./Vagrantfile" there are *CPUS & RAM* parameters in `config.vm.provider`.

-In the ansible "./playbooks/roles/bootstrap/tasks/prechecks.yml" there are the checks for _CPUS_ _RAM_
+- In the ansible "./playbooks/roles/bootstrap/tasks/prechecks.yml" there are the checks for *CPUS & RAM*